lmcai/Leaf_evolution/2_gbif_worldclim/README.md

-`stardardize_species_names.R` is used to standardize and correct species names recorded from the species `gbif.R` is used to download species distribution coordinates from GBIF `CoordinateCleaner.R` is used to clean up occurrence records
+1. Use `stardardize_species_names.R` to standardize and correct species names recorded from the specimens

+2. Use `gbif.R` to download species distribution coordinates from GBIF

+3. Use `CoordinateCleaner.R` to clean up occurrence records and generate maps that can be manually inspected